Table of Contents

 Once you verify your eligibility for short-term disability, it's best to inform your employer as soon as possible to streamline the processing of your claim.
 With your immediate confirmation, your employer and company administration can promptly facilitate and make the necessary adjustments for your planned absence.

 Support your claim with essential documents, such as doctor's notes, diagnosis reports, and medical certificates, for smooth claims processing.
-You may also coordinate with your employer for any post-surgery arrangements you might require.
+You may also coordinate with your employer for any required post-surgery arrangements.

-If you cannot move, speak, or do anything due to your surgery, have a close friend or family member inform your employer as frequently as possible about your condition.
-Additionally, constantly stay in touch with your company's benefits administrator to find out when your paid leave expires and your temporary disability period starts.
+Surgery is often required for musculoskeletal conditions, which are a major reason for disability worldwide.
+[3] If you cannot move, speak, or do anything due to your surgery, have a close friend or family member inform your employer as frequently as possible about your condition.
+Additionally, constantly contact your company's benefits administrator to determine when your paid leave expires and your temporary disability period starts.

 Short-Term Disability Vs. Long-Term Disability Insurance